hjerpbakk/WorkdayCountdown/README.md

 </div>

 ### title
-`title` is the title of this page if shown in a regular browser.
+`title` is title of the countdown, shown as the first header and as the title of this page if shown in a regular browser.

 ## Hosting